farihahahmed/ibex-soc/README.md

 A from-scratch RISC-V System-on-Chip built on the open-source **GF180MCU (180nm)** process, using the Ibex RV32IMC core.
 Front-end flow: RTL → simulation → synthesized netlist.

-Rebuild of the Columbia EE6350 RISC-V SoC, retargeted from TSMC 65nm to the open GF180MCU PDK.

 ## Contents

 | Path | What's inside |